aaronbloomfield/ccc/hws/btcscript/index.md

 This assignment uses the [python-bitcoinlib package](https://pypi.org/project/python-bitcoinlib/) (documentation is [here](https://python-bitcoinlib.readthedocs.io/en/latest/), if you are interested, but you probably won't need it).
 Thus, this assignment must be completed in Python.
 You can install the Python package via `pip install python-bitcoinlib` (you may need to use `pip3` on your system).
 Note that bitcoinlib, python-bitcoinlib, and bitcoin are all different libraries!
 We are specifically using python-bitcoinlib.

+You also will have to install the `requests` library: `pip install requests`, as one of the provided files, below, uses that library.

 We provide you with a few files to use: